gnobbo/Nexa/README.md

 Based Joakim Wesslen's excellent [tech blog](http://tech.jolowe.se)

-Commands are sent to transmitter on port 21 on the RPi
+Commands are sent to the transmitter on port 21 on the RPi.

+The transmitter used is a 433 MHz [transmitter](http://www.kjell.com/se/sortiment/el-verktyg/elektronik/fjarrstyrning/tx433n-sandarmodul-433-mhz-p88901#ProductDetailedInformation) from [Kjell & Company](http://www.kjell.com/se/) (Swedish company)